calgaryml/calgaryml.github.io/_posts/2025-07-13-sparse-rebasin.md

 ## TL;DR

 The Lottery Ticket Hypothesis (LTH) provides a recipe for finding remarkably sparse "winning ticket" networks that can be trained to match the performance of their dense counterparts.
 However, there's a catch: a winning ticket's sparse mask is tightly coupled to the _original weight initialization_ used to find it <d-cite key="frankle2019lth"></d-cite>.
 Using the same mask with a new random initialization (the "sparse training problem") results in a significant drop in performance, making LTH a costly procedure.
-This paper, "Sparse Training from Random Initialization: Aligning Lottery Ticket Masks using Weight Symmetry" <d-cite key="adnan2025sparse"></d-cite>, recently accepted to **ICML 2025**, investigates this from a weight-space symmetry perspective and finds:
+Our **ICML 2025** paper "Sparse Training from Random Initialization: Aligning Lottery Ticket Masks using Weight Symmetry" <d-cite key="adnan2025sparse"></d-cite> investigates this from a weight-space symmetry perspective and finds:

 - **The Problem is Misalignment:** The reason LTH masks don't generalize to new initializations is a misalignment of optimization basins in the loss landscape, which arises from the inherent permutation symmetries of neural networks.
 A mask found in one basin won't work well if the new initialization starts in a different, symmetrically equivalent basin <d-cite key="adnan2025sparse"></d-cite>.
 - **The Solution is Alignment:** We can fix this!
 By finding the permutation that aligns the basins of two different models and applying that same permutation to the LTH mask, we can successfully train a sparse network from a _new_ random initialization <d-cite key="adnan2025sparse"></d-cite>.